-During my years as a composition student at the State University of New York at Stony Brook (now Stony Brook University) I studied both privately and in classes with composer John Lessard.
-I knew that he was called “Jack” by his friends, but he was always “Mr. Lessard” to me.
-This spoke to a level of formality that was present in our interactions, but for at least a period of time I worked very intensely with him and felt that our relationship went beyond the formal student/teacher type of friendship that you might have with a classroom professor.
+During my years as a graduate level composition student at the State University of New York at Stony Brook (now Stony Brook University) I studied both privately and in classes with composer John Lessard.
+I knew that he was called "Jack" by his friends, but he was always "Mr. Lessard" to me.
+This spoke to a level of formality that was present in our interactions, but for a period of time I worked very intensely with him and felt that our relationship went beyond the formal student/teacher type of friendship that you might have with a classroom professor.

 I first met Mr. Lessard in September of 1978 during

 entrance exams given to all the composition students at the start of the